sentinel-official/docs/docs/getting-started/glossary.md

 ## Self-delegation

-The amount of DVPN a validator bonds to themselves.
+The amount of P2P a validator bonds to themselves.
 Also referred to as self-bond.

 ## Slashing